splunk-soar-connectors/microsoft365defender/manual_readme_content.md

 #### Create the app

 1. Navigate to <https://portal.azure.com> .
-2. Log in with a user that has permission to create an app in the Azure Active Directory (AAD).
+2. Log in with a user that has permission to create an app in the Microsoft Entra ID.
-3. Select the 'Azure Active Directory'.
+3. Select the 'Microsoft Entra ID'.
 4. Select the 'App registrations' menu from the left-side panel.
 5. Select the 'New Registration' option at the top of the page.
 6. In the registration form, choose a name for your application and then click 'Register'.